university-of-auckland/conflex/README.md

 This works in a similar way to how Swagger implements the `$ref` tag.
 Please see their [documentation](https://swagger.io/docs/specification/using-ref/) for more details.
 Currently conflex is only able to reference definitions within the current configuration document.

-## TODO:

-1. ~~Fix view joining information.~~
-3. ~~Change how the application works by allowing a config file to be passed as a parameter (use one in directory if not present).~~
-4. ~~Make settings.py a configparser and return the config file to the function that called it.~~
-5. ~~Change how parameters work i.e. they should be called —half-sync —full-sync —bigquery.~~
-6. Write bigquery/datastore script to push specific views to bigquery/datastore.
-Script should both be callable as a single script and as an extension of conflex application.
-The config file will look like:
-    ```
-    bigquery/datastore:
-      user:
-      pass:
-      tables:
-       - wiki_app_info_full
-    ``
-7. ~~Add —version/-v to command line options.~~
-8. ~~Update application inventory script to reflect these changes.~~
-9. ~~Fix database prefix.~~
-10. ~~Test the application configuration for spaces that don't exist.~~
-11. Change how information gets deleted from the database.
-These should not be committed until an update is completed and should be completed at the same time.
-13. ~~Update tests to get the config file from the main directory and correctly setup the Confluence and Database APIs.~~
-14. ~~Update README with new command line arguments.~~
-15. Make the application thread safe.